smngvlkz/smngvlkz/README.md

 • CMS Dashboard: A web application that allows users to create, manage, and publish content for their online stores.
 It uses Next.js, Typescript, React, Tailwind, Prisma, and MySQL.

-• alx-low_level_programming: A collection of low-level programming exercises and projects in C. It covers topics such as data structures, algorithms, memory management, and system calls.
+• Alx-low_level_programming: A collection of low-level programming exercises and projects in C. It covers topics such as data structures, algorithms, memory management, and system calls.

 • Desktop-Automation-App: A Python script that automates my desktop.
 It monitors my download folder and allocates each file according to their format automatically.